John Cage: Reception and influence

 Cage's pre-chance works, particularly pieces from the late 1940s such as Sonatas and Interludes, earned critical acclaim: the Sonatas were performed at Carnegie Hall in 1949.
 Cage's adoption of chance operations in 1951 cost him a number of friendships and led to numerous criticisms from fellow composers.
 Adherents of serialism such as Pierre Boulez and Karlheinz Stockhausen dismissed indeterminate music; Boulez, who was once on friendly terms with Cage, criticized him for "adoption of a philosophy tinged with Orientalism that masks a basic weakness in compositional technique."
 Prominent critics of serialism, such as the Greek composer Iannis Xenakis, were similarly hostile towards Cage: for Xenakis, the adoption of chance in music was "an abuse of language and ... an abrogation of a composer's function."

 An article by teacher and critic Michael Steinberg, Tradition and Responsibility, criticized avant-garde music in general:

-The rise of music that is totally without social commitment also increases the separation between composer and public, and represents still another form of departure from tradition.
-The cynicism with which this particular departure seems to have been made is perfectly symbolized in John Cage's account of a public lecture he had given: "Later, during the question period, I gave one of six previously prepared answers regardless of the question asked.
-This was a reflection of my engagement in Zen."
-While Mr. Cage's famous silent piece [i.e. 4′33″], or his Landscapes for a dozen radio receivers may be of little interest as music, they are of enormous importance historically as representing the complete abdication of the artist's power.

 Cage's aesthetic position was criticized by, among others, prominent writer and critic Douglas Kahn.
 In his 1999 book Noise, Water, Meat: A History of Sound in the Arts, Kahn acknowledged the influence Cage had on culture, but noted that "one of the central effects of Cage's battery of silencing techniques was a silencing of the social."